watterott/RPi-Display/docs/FAQ.md

 ## Where can I find the schematics of the RPi-Display?
 The schematics and layout files can be found [here](https://github.com/watterott/RPi-Display/tree/master/hardware).
-The .brd and .sch files are in the [CadSoft Eagle](http://www.cadsoft.de/download-eagle/) format.
+The .brd and .sch files are in the CadSoft/Autodesk Eagle format.

 ## What is the optional switch on the RPi-Display for Raspberry Pi Model A and B?